 The aim of every student studying with us should be to acquire and develop the skills needed to become an effective and confident natural healthcare practitioner in order to help people rediscover their appetite for life, with the mental and physical vitality and well-being to be vibrantly healthy.

 Caroline Peyton ND, Dip NNT, MNNA

-Caroline is principal of the college.
-She graduated from Kent University with a BA (Hons) in Management Science, following which she spent 20 years working in several management areas of the corporate sector.
+Caroline graduated from Kent University with a BA (Hons) in Management Science, following which she spent 20 years working in several management areas of the corporate sector.
 She knows from her personal experiences the stress and pressure of working life today and the impact this may have on health and well-being.
 Caroline became disillusioned with corporate life and wanted to find a better, healthier balance to her life.
 She retrained with Natural Healthcare College and is a fully qualified Naturopathic Nutritional Therapist, Naturopath and Iridologist with practices in the Swindon and Cirencester areas.
 Caroline is married with twin daughters.
 Outside work Caroline’s main hobby is riding and competing on her horse Rolo.
 Caroline is current Chair of the Naturopathic Nutrition Association.

 Jackie Day ND, MH, DNI, MNNA, FGNI, MAMH